Jeffreymaniac/JBeverything/README.md

 ## What it adds

-* Stupidium - a stupid block
+* Stupidium - a stupid bright green block